 Figurative Art is a relatively new term.
 The description applies to paintings with links to the “real world” and human figures.
-It first appeared as early 20th century art and separated figurative art from abstract art.
+It first appeared in the early 20th century and separated figurative paintings from abstract art.
 As the opposing artistic approach, abstract art removes paintings from everyday experience and direct representation.
-As such, figurative painting covers a massive array of art.
-Today, we explore this fascinating category and its development through time and some of our most requested reproduction oil paintings.
+Figurative painting covers a massive array of art.
+Today, we explore this fascinating category and its development through time, and some of our most requested reproduction oil paintings.

-Famous Figurative artists include Artemisia Gentileschi and one of her famous religious paintings, Judith Slaying Holofernes.
+Famous Figurative artists include Artemisia Gentileschi, whose famous religious painting, Judith Slaying Holofernes, is a notable example.

 In modern art, figurative painters and artists like Pablo Picasso exemplify this trend.
 After the 1920s, Picasso’s artwork focused heavily on figure painting.
 These mature oil paintings include famous creations such as The Three Dancers 1925.
 Although this painting keeps aspects of Cubism and simplified forms, it also depicts “real world” women in an identifiable interior scene.

 Both Figurative painting and Abstract wall art are vast categories of artistic creation.
-They can apply to any artistic medium; it is generally a term used for oil paintings.
+They can apply to any creative medium; it is generally a term used for oil paintings.
 While figurative art focuses on things from the natural world, modern abstract art communicates emotions and ideas.
-Nonetheless, there’s a considerable cross-over between the two terms.
+Nonetheless, there’s a considerable crossover between the two terms.

-For instance, oil paintings can have many elements of abstraction within them.
+For instance, oil paintings can incorporate many elements of abstraction.
 Colors can change, forms can twist, and perspectives can flatten.
-Nonetheless, it will keep some links with people, scenes, or objects.
-In this definition, figurative art could include figure painting but also incorporates landscapes and city scenes.
-For an abstract artist, even if the inspiration is the “real world,” the painting will focus mainly on emotional and intellectual expression.
+Nonetheless, they will retain some connection to people, scenes, or objects.
+The definition also includes figure painting as well as landscapes and city scenes.
+For an abstract artist, even if the inspiration comes from the real world, the painting will focus mainly on emotional and intellectual expression.

 These works include some of the most famous nude paintings, such as Edouard Manet’s Olympia and the oil painting Venus of Urbino by Titian.
 Nonetheless, this does not necessarily need to depict identifiable individuals.
 Works such as Edward Hopper’s Chop Suey are figurative realism as the painting accurately and faithfully represents human forms.
 The viewer is never sure who the individuals are in Hopper’s art.
 Faces fade, and people’s inner thoughts are purposely ambiguous.